Axial Neck Pain | Diagnosis by Blockade | Radiofrequency Ablation Treatment

 - “Pain is worse with Extension and Rotation (Loading the facet).

-- "Single block has a high false positive rate (30-40%) - hence double blocking is Gold Standard.
+- “Single uncontrolled block has a high false-positive rate (around 27%) - hence double blocking is the Gold Standard.

 Treat the patient, not the scan.
 Severe OA on X-ray does NOT mean the joint is painful.
 Normal joints CAN be painful (post-whiplash).

 Rule out radiculopathy.
-If arm pain > neck pain or neuro deficit present, the Nerve Root is the suspect, not the Facet.
+If arm pain exceeds neck pain or a neuro deficit is present, the Nerve Root is the suspect, not the Facet.

-Placebo effect is high (30-40%).
+False-positive rate of a single block is about 27% (placebo, systemic spread).
 Sedation invalidates results.
 A Pain Diary is essential.

 Pathophysiology and Mechanisms